A short guide to some of the most common skin conditions. Atopic eczema

 You may need to see your GP if you aren't sure it's ringworm, or if the infection doesn't clear up after using a pharmacy treatment for two weeks.

-Find out more about ringworm and other fungal infections, including treatment advice.
+more about ringworm and other fungal infections.
+Scabies

 Scabies is a contagious skin condition caused by tiny mites that burrow into the skin.
 The main symptoms are intense itching that gets worse at night, and a rash of tiny red spots.